audrow/fitbit-goal-setter/DIRECTION.md

 ## 2021-10-28

 Today I will work on the caching system.
 I think that I will have to do a bit of thinking about its structure.

+### Results

+I wrote a simple read and write to CSV file script and tested it.
+This required a good bit of learning about Deno and the commands to do things on its file system.
+Hopefully the rest of the caching system will be easier to implement.